 How long does delivery take?

-Rewards are subject to change without notice and terms and conditions apply.
-Gas and public EV-charging merchant classification follow Mastercard rules; cash back on gas only applies to pay-at-the-pump purchases.
-Cash back is earned on select purchases and becomes available for redemption as those purchases settle.
-The Uber Pro Card was launched in Canada in March 2024 through a partnership between Uber, Mastercard and Payfare, extending the existing US Uber Pro Card program northward.
+Terms note: Rewards are subject to change without notice.
+Gas and public EV-charging merchant classification is subject to Mastercard rules.
+Cash back on gas only applies to pay-at-the-pump purchases.
+Cash back rewards are earned for select purchases using the Uber Pro Card and become available for redemption as those purchases settle.